liferay/liferay-docs/developer/customization/articles/03-architecture/06-ui-concepts/01-understanding-ui-concepts-intro.markdown

   their own UI
-- **The Content:** Web Content Articles, Knowledge Base articles, Blogs, Assets, page fragments, or other content created with @product@'s Content Management System (CMS) that form the core content of the page
+- **The Content:** Web Content Articles, Knowledge Base articles, Blogs, Assets, page fragments, or other content created with @product@'s Content Management System (CMS) that forms the core content of the page

 See [Understanding the Page Layout](/docs/7-2/frameworks/-/knowledge_base/f/understanding-the-page-layout) for more information on how the page is composed.
 You can of course use your own